 While I started out with Post-it Notes and a paper notebook, these organizational spreadsheets became invaluable in keeping track of feedback and progress over time and generally preventing me from wasting time.

-Still from Rogue Squadron, made by Anthony in Unreal Engine as part of the Unreal Connectors program.
+Still from Rogue Squadron, made by Anthony in Unreal Engine.

 It took a while and a lot of work, but I'm proud of what I achieved.
 If you’re interested, you can read more about the project and how I made it on my blog.

-How Unreal Connectors gave Anthony the confidence to get started
+How CG Spectrum gave Anthony the confidence to get started

 The biggest challenge in this process was also the fuzziest — there were so many unknowns for me at the start of the course: what is the right way to get started?
 How much work to do in Unreal Engine?
 Should I use a Control Rig, or should I keyframe the animation?
 Should I use realistic lighting or fake everything?
 It was quite overwhelming and paralyzing.